barryclark/jekyll-now/README.md

 Pull Requests from our design, development and operations teams of [Haufe.Group](http://www.haufe-lexware.com) and its subsidiaries are greatly appreciated.
 If you've never contributed to an open source project before we are more than happy to walk you through how to create a pull request.

-The short version of it is to fork this repo into (a) a repo of your own account under (b) the name `[your_account_name].github.io`.
-Upon your first commit the blog should be published at `http://[your_account_name].github.io` (you might need to change the ```CNAME``` file to match your - please make sure to exclude those changes from your subsequent pull request).
-Now you should be able to add your changes and test them live.
-When you are finished, create a pull request with your changes and submit it against our blog repo.
-You can find possible eror messages in the ```settings``` tab of your repo.

-Alternatively - or if you run into build failure - we highly recommend running Jekyll locally using docker.
+The short version of it is to fork this repo your own account and then clone it locally and add your changes.
+You can easily run Jekyll locally using docker.
 Simply `cd` into your `Haufe-Lexware.github.io` fork containing your changes, and then issue the following command:

 ```sh
 $ docker run --rm --label=jekyll --volume=$(pwd):/srv/jekyll   -it -p 4000:4000 jekyll/jekyll:pages jekyll serve
 ```

 If everything works out, the jekyll server will serve the blog preview on `http://127.0.0.1:4000`.
+Once you verified that your changes render without error, you can submit a pull request against out blog repo.

 Please note to set the proxy if you are working from within the Haufe Intranet